kbbodner/fish_friends_with_kids/readme.md

 ### *Overview:*
 To construct inferred adult and stage-structured species interaction networks, we use the packages [EMtree](https://rmomal.github.io/EMtree/) (Momal et al. 2020) which draws on [PLNmodels](http://julien.cremeriefamily.info/PLNmodels/) (Chiquet et al. 2018, 2019) to create networks.
 We also construct random networks using a rewiring procedure found in [igraph](https://igraph.org/) (Csardi and Nepusz.
 2006).
 Code to construct networks can be found in "Network_Construction_PLN_EMtree_Rewiring.R" and is organized into the following four steps:

-1. organize data
+1. Organize data
-2. build PLNmodels
+2. Build PLNmodels
-3. construct resampled networks with EMtree
+3. Construct resampled networks with EMtree
-4. create randomly rewired networks
+4. Create randomly rewired networks

 #### *Code:*<span style="font-weight:normal"> "Network_Construction_PLN_EMtree_Rewiring.R" </span>